m1k1o/neko/README.md

 ### Why so many ports?
 - WebRTC needs UDP ports in order to transfer Audio/Video towards user and Mouse/Keyboard events to the server in real time.
-- If you don't set `NEKO_ICELITE=true`, every user will need 2 UDP ports.
+- If you don't set `NEKO_ICELITE=true`, every user will need 2 UHow to use RTMP feature #88DP ports.
 - If you set `NEKO_ICELITE=true`, every user will need only 1 UDP port.
 It is **recommended** to use *ice-lite*.
 - Do not forget, they are **UDP** ports, that configuration must be correct in your firewall/router/docker.
 - You can freely limit number of UDP ports.
 But you can't map them to different ports.